andyfaff/scipy/PEP/1-Optimizer.rst

 We propose rewriting the ``minimize`` function with ``Optimizer`` and ``Function`` classes.
 We propose this in support of

-- allowing ease of use for ``minimize``
+- enhancing ease of use for ``minimize``
+- preserving backwards compatibility
-- exposing a new API that allows for easier creation of new optimizers
+- exposing a new API that allows for easier use and creation of new optimizers
 - cleaning the existing API
-- preserving backwards compatibility

 The ``Function`` class is responsible for calculating the function, gradient and Hessian (and will implement numerical differentiation gradient/Hessian